On Omad, it can be beneficial to incorporate foods into our one meal a day that can aid in hunger and make us feel fuller for longer periods of time.

-High protein vegetables come into the program for a couple of reasons.
-For one, it offers a great way to diversify food in your diet.
-You might be growing tired of the same old types of food in your regimen.
+- It offers a great way to diversify food into your diet.
+You might be growing tired of the same old types of food in your one meal.

-The good thing in adding high protein vegetables in your diet is its flexibility.
+- The flexibility.
 It can either be the main course of your once a day meal or even just a side dish to complement other nutritious food.
-There are people who started to feel a little more energetic and even feel their excess weight start to come off with the help of these vegetables.

-It helped associate spinach to energy as it packs protein in it.
+It helped associate spinach with energy as it packs protein in it.
 This is also a great source of other vitamins and minerals.
 It also has antioxidants that protect you from free radicals.
-On top of all these is the fact that spinach is available all year round according to Good Food.
-That means you can enjoy it anytime you feel like it.

-You can put broccoli in soups, salads or even prepare it steamed to get protein into your diet program.
+You can put broccoli in soups, salads or even prepare it steamed.
 This vegetable is also rich in fiber, vitamin K, and vitamin C. One great thing about this vegetable is it contains a healthy amount of folate which great for fighting some types of cancer.

 Often found in smoothies, it can also be included in salads and even casseroles all for the sake of getting that protein into your body.
 Though it does take some getting used to because it has a bit of bitter tangy flavor to it – regardless if it is cooked or taken raw.

-When you talk about high protein vegetables to include in your one meal a day diet program, mushrooms should be a part of that conversation.
+When you talk about high protein vegetables, mushrooms should be a part of that conversation.
 Apart from the protein you get, you also get to enjoy immune boosting characteristics of mushrooms.
 They sometimes work best with organic eggs to complement any main course.

 Steamed, roasted, or even blended, this vegetable is rich in protein that it helps you feel full longer.
-In effect, you get to address potential hunger pangs throughout the day and you get to stick to your OMAD diet.
 Being one of the most versatile vegetables has made it a staple in most diet programs and even considered by ancients as having a lot of health benefits according to WebMD.

 Eaten straight from the cob, frozen or even canned kernels, corn packs a solid punch when it comes to your protein needs.
 It is also high in fiber helping you get a healthier digestive system.